uc-cdis/compose-services/README.md

 ---
 > DATA_UPLOAD_BUCKET: 'bucket1'
 ```

+It is important to note that Gen3 Compose-Services use AWS SNS to get notifications when objects are uploaded to a bucket.
+These notifications are then stored in an AWS SQS.
+Our [job dispatcher service](https://github.com/uc-cdis/ssjdispatcher) watches the SQS and spins up an [indexing job](https://github.com/uc-cdis/indexs3client) to update indexd with the file information (size, hash).

+### Uploaded data file stuck in "Generating..."
+If a or multiple data files have been submitted to an s3 container and the file is stuck in the `Generating...`, a simple alternative is to index the data files manually after the upload.
+The upload command creates a "blank" record in indexd, which should be then updated by adding the file size and hash.
+This can be done with a PUT request to [index](http://petstore.swagger.io/?url=https://raw.githubusercontent.com/uc-cdis/Indexd/master/openapis/swagger.yaml#/index/updateBlankEntry).
+Only once the uplpoaded data file is indexed, graph metadata can be submitted to it.

 ## Useful links

 These links show insightful work conducted by other users in the Gen3 community and may be of help to new and experienced users/operators alike of a Gen3 Data Commons.